notwaldorf/notwaldorf.github.com/_posts/2016-04-02-emoji-emoji-emoji.markdown

 Well as we know, software.
 This fallback logic I just mentioned was a bit broken pre Chrome 50 for flags and modifiers and complicated emoji like that.
-So Harfbuzz got as far as figuring out that there were two different glyphs, "thumbs up" and "skin color", but not how to get the correct glyph and draw them on top of each other.
+So Harfbuzz got as far as figuring out that there were two different glyphs, "thumbs up" and "skin colour", but not how to get the correct glyph and draw them on top of each other.
 So that's why you get them separately.
 That's been fixed now!
 Yay!

-## 🙌✨💥
+<h2 style="border-left-color:#ed2f20;">💥🙌✨</h2>

 Congratulations!
-Now you too can shout at people about emoji trivia!
+Now you too can be Nicolas Cage and shout at people about emoji trivia!
 Wasn't this fun?